 There are a growing number of study-away and study-abroad options for Duke students, including:

 - Duke-approved study-abroad programs: Sponsored by other institutions, students receive transfer credits for such courses.
-Many of these courses also meet ICS criteria for the Region, Global, or Foreign Language categories.
+Many of these courses also meet ICS criteria for the Region, Global, or ICS Language categories.
 Note that grades for these courses do not factor into your GPA or transfer to your Duke transcript.

 Study Away Requirements for ICS Majors

-- Up to four study away courses may be used to meet an ICS major’s requirements if they are determined to fulfill Region, Global or Foreign Language criteria.
+- Up to four study away courses may be used to meet an ICS major’s requirements if they are determined to fulfill Region, Global or ICS Language criteria.
 See "Process to Receive Credit for ICS" below.

 - Students considering or planning a major in ICS are required to complete the gateway course, ICS 195, before a study away semester.